chaoxu/chaoxu.github.io/posts/2019-11-27-bounds-on-cuts.md

 tags: Graph Theory
 ---

-Recently there are some advances on counting number of min-cut in graphs.
+Recently there are some advances on counting the number of min-cut in graphs.

 Consider we have an undirected graph $G=(V,E)$ of $n$ vertices, and there are _positive_ cost $c:E\to \R^+$ on the edges.
 We define $c(F)=\sum_{e\in F}c(e)$, to be the cost (value) of $F\subset E$.